 Anyway, as I wrote a few months back, I first saw him in 1984 at a Walter Mondale rally in Philly; as I remember it, he was good – but it was a four-song set.
 I also saw him that same year with Crosby, Stills & Nash at the Mann Music Center – an excellent show, if my memory is correct; and in 2002 with Crosby, Stills, Nash and Young at the Wells Fargo barn, though at the time it was known as the First Union Center.
 That was an incredible show.

-Anyway, all things considered, his July 9th, 2015, concert at the Keswick Theatre in Glenside, PA, was very good – “all things considered” being the optimal phrase.
+All things considered, his July 9th, 2015, concert at the Keswick Theatre in Glenside, PA, was very good – “all things considered” being the optimal phrase.
 Through the years, Stills has developed hearing issues that have caused singing to become something of an issue for him, especially on acoustic/softer numbers.
 He’s not always in tune.
 On songs when he sings from his gut, he sounds great.
 Deafness hasn’t impacted his guitar playing, however; he basically put on a two-hour clinic for how to wrench emotion from six strings.
 “Suite: Judy Blue Eyes” was a wonder to behold.

 The show was split into two hour-long sets.
 The first consisted of acoustic (and a few gentle electric) numbers; the second was electric, rockin’ and bluesy.
 He was also in a talkative mood, recalling conversations with Fred Neil about “Everybody’s Talkin’ at Me,” Bob Dylan about “Hollis Brown” and Steve Jobs about the iPhone’s subpar sound.